 OPTIONAL BUT STRONGLY RECOMMEND FOR MAXIMUM PERFORMANCE:

-Drill a 1/4" hole on top of the lid, somewhere close to edge.
+Drill a 1/4" hole on the side of the bucket, somewhere close to the lid.
 This will serve as a hole to run you air stone tubing through.

 Fill the 5-gallon bucket half-way with Distilled (dH2O), Reverse Osmosis (RO) or Rain Water.

 This step may differ depending on which nutrient mixture you choose.
 I'm using Advanced Nutrient's three part nutrient mix at 2 ml/L for the early stages of growth (1.5 months) and slowly increase it to 4 mL/L for the the remaining vegetative and fruiting stages.
 Simply read the nutrient labels and follow their instructions.
 General Hydroponics, Master Blend, Fox Farms, and many others have wonderful nutrient mixes for your different needs.
 After you properly mix your nutrients in, fill the rest of your 5-gallon bucket up with water.
 Some mixes may require you to fine tune the pH, but in Advanced Nutrient's case the final solution is always 5.5-6.0 as long as you use pure distilled or RO water.
 Mix your nutrients in a 1 gallon distilled water jug that is half full so that you can shake between nutrient additions.